airswap/airswap-about/trader/add-to-your-app.md

 <script src="https://cdn.airswap.io/airswap-trader.js"></script>

-# Add Trader to your App

-AirSwap Trader is an embeddable, HTML+JavaScript widget that can be added to any webpage to build and settle over-the-counter trades with no counterparty risk, no deposits, and no fees.
+[AirSwap Trader](https://trader.airswap.io/) is both a standalone app and an embeddable, HTML+JavaScript widget that can be added to any webpage to build and settle over-the-counter trades with no counterparty risk, no deposits, and no fees.

-## Setup
+# Setup

 Add the following `script` tag to the `head` element in your web application.